After-Hours Rental Emergencies: A PM Playbook

 • what happened and when

-• shutoff attempts (water main, angle stops, breaker)
+• shutoff attempts, such as water main, angle stops, or breaker

 Step 4: Pre-authorize actions and spending limits

-The fastest way to fail after-hours is requiring a permission chain for obvious, high-risk situations.
+The fastest way to fail after hours is requiring a permission chain for obvious, high-risk situations.
+As a result, your emergency vendor dispatch policy should be written before the phone rings.

 Set clear internal limits:

-• “If active water can’t be stopped, dispatch plumber immediately.”
+• “If active water can’t be stopped, dispatch a plumber immediately.”

-• “If gas smell, tell resident to leave and call the gas company/911, then dispatch as needed.”
+• “If there is a gas smell, tell the resident to leave and call the gas company or 911, then dispatch as needed.”

-• “If exterior door can’t secure, dispatch locksmith or emergency board-up.”
+• “If an exterior door can’t secure, dispatch a locksmith or emergency board-up.”

-Also set vendor authorization limits (e.g., approve up to a certain amount without owner contact).
+Also set vendor authorization limits.
+For example, you may approve up to a certain amount without owner contact.
 Owners generally prefer a controlled, documented response over a flooded property and a Monday surprise.

-Step 5: Maintain a real vendor bench (not a phone list)
+Step 5: Maintain a real vendor bench, not just a phone list

-A vendor list isn’t a bench unless they:
+A vendor list is not a bench unless they:

 • actually answer after hours